Momijiichigo/my-text-expander/README.md

-# My Text Expander - Personal Text Expansion Chrome Extension
+# My Text Expander - Text Expansion Chrome Extension

-A Chrome extension for personal text expansion inspired by Text Expander, built with SolidJS and TailwindCSS.
+A Chrome extension for text expansion inspired by Text Blaze, built with SolidJS and TailwindCSS.

+⚠️**Meh, this is not my work**

+- I just needed a text expander without the character number limit
+- so I quickly used GitHub Copilot (Claude Sonnet 4) to make this.
+- Just putting it on GitHub so someone else ― who'd make the same thing ― don't need to ceate it from scratch.

 ## Features